Terri Harper: Harper vs. Zimmermann

 Harper made the first defense of her WBO lightweight title against Natalie Zimmermann at the Eco-Power Stadium in Doncaster, England on 23 May 2025.
 She won by unanimous decision.

-New promotor
+Signing with Most Valuable Promotions

 Harper signed with Jake Paul's Most Valuable Promotions in July 2025.

+Harper vs. Dubois

+Holding the WBO lightweight title, Harper faced WBC champion Caroline Dubois in a unification fight at Olympia in London on 5 April 2026.
+She lost by unanimous decision.

+Harper vs. Reyes

+Switching up in weight divisions, Harper faced Miranda Reyes in an eight-round super-lightweight bout at bp pulse LIVE in Birmingham on 29 August 2026.
+She knocked her opponent to the canvas twice in the second round causing the referee to step in to halt the fight and award Harper the win via technical knockout.